fdrevet/hassio-addons-repository/somfy-protexial-io-proxy/DOCS.md

 This add-on is UNOFFICIAL.

-This add-on doesn't rely on any Somfy integration.
+This add-on does NOT rely on any [Somfy integration](https://www.home-assistant.io/integrations/somfy/).

-I don't work for Somfy Group or am affiliated with them in any way.
+I don't work for [Somfy Group](https://www.somfy-group.com) or am affiliated with them in any way.

+"Somfy", "Somfy Protexial IO", and the icons of Somfy elements used in the documentation, are the property of [Somfy Group](https://www.somfy-group.com).

 ## Privacy

-I do not collect data or personal information.
+This add-on doesn't collect any data or personal information.

-All the data are kept on your HASS.io installation.
+This add-on doesn't store any data, even locally, all data are managed in memory.

 ## Security